BrownDSI/data1050-fa20/lectures/lec05-ART2-Arrays-Stacks/Remote-Development-draft.md

 In order to do this, we need to provide local access to the ssh network-service running on your cloud-shell.

 Hmmm, how can we make a secure connection to a network service?
 Why Ssh, of course!
-Executing the following command
+Executing the following command in your local shell

 `$ gcloud alpha cloud-shell ssh --ssh-flag='-L 6000:127.0.0.1:22'`